Review of Icebreakers

 Yamal LNG ships are based at Port Sabetta (Yamal Peninsula, Russia), western Siberia (at Ob River's estuary).
 The USD 27 million facility is ice-bound 9 months in the year.
 The project ensures the shipping of Russian Arctic natural gas (from the South Tambey gas field) to Europe and Asia.

-On May 1, 2018, was the first LNG transshipment from Sabetta (Yamal) to Zeebrugge (Belgium) from an icebreaking carrier to a conventional LNG carrier.
+On May 1, 2018, was the first LNG transhipment from Sabetta (Yamal) to Zeebrugge (Belgium) from an icebreaking carrier to a conventional LNG carrier.
 The gas transfer (from MS Eduard Toll to MS Pskov) was via Fluxys pipeline network and done at quays 615 and 616 ((outer port).
-The contract with Fluxys terminal was signed in 2015 and constitutes an annual LNG transshipment of 107 loads (from ice-breaking vessels) to conventional vessels.
+The 2015-signed contract with Fluxys terminal constitutes an annual LNG transhipment of 107 loads (from ice-breaking vessels) to conventional vessels.

 On December 11, 2018, NOVATEK announced that Yamal LNG reached its full capacity with three operational LNG trains (2nd and 3rd trains were inaugurated 6 months ahead of schedule).
 Yamal LNG is comprised of three liquefaction trains, each with capacity 5,5 MTPA (Million Metric Ton Per Annum), or total 16,5 MTPA.
 For 1 year (December 2017-2018) were produced and delivered approx 7,5 million tons of LNG.